heyjianjing/fourier_transform_and_optics/README.md

 * Discrete version of convolution
 * Commutative and shifting property in convolution

+`ft_12`
+* Discrete version of delta function
+* Multiplication and convolution with discrete delta function

 ### Notes on `geometric optics` and `wave optics`

 Source: